wearerequired/front-thor/README.md

 ## Description ##

 Front Thor is a plugin that allows you to define a URL to redirect any access to the front end of your site to any destination you want.
+This is ideal for a site that does need to be accessed on the frontend but still has a functioning backend and REST API.

 ## Installation ##